In this guide, you’ll learn how to clean your Dyson V8 thoroughly.

 - Rinse under running water.
 Avoid using a scrubby as it may damage the filter material.

 - Wring out excess water.

-- Please wait for it to dry thoroughly before reattaching on the vacuum.
+- Please wait for it to dry thoroughly before reattaching the vacuum.

 Dyson recommends cleaning the filter once a month.
-For frequent users, it’s best to do a visual check periodically to check for accumulation.
+For frequent users, it’s best to do a visual check periodically for accumulation.